Unstable British spy sent to jihadist camp ‘killed his own child’

 The agent was reportedly initially recruited by MI5 and asked to gather intelligence at mosques suspected of promoting jihadism.
 Moved to M16, a vetting report’s author said: “On emotional instability he scored as high as it is possible to score.”

-Liam Kotrie of Mary Monson Solicitors, the firm who represented the unnamed spy, said: “The security services were not held to account for making what, the evidence suggests, were decisions which entirely disregarded his well-being and that of those around him.
+Liam Kotrie of Mary Monson Solicitors, the firm that represented the unnamed spy, said: “The security services were not held to account for making what, the evidence suggests, were decisions which entirely disregarded his wellbeing and that of those around him.

 “He was an incredibly vulnerable man and his child was left in the most vulnerable of circumstances; circumstances which could have been safeguarded had more care been taken.
 He had served his purpose and was no longer the concern of his employers.
 He was used.”

-A government spokesman said: “It is a longstanding principle that the government does not confirm or deny allegations, assertions or speculation about the activities of UK intelligence agencies.”
+A government spokesperson said: “It is a longstanding principle that the government does not confirm or deny allegations, assertions or speculation about the activities of UK intelligence agencies.”

 The Independent approached MI5 and MI6 for comment.